m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - Click `OK`.

 Use the pivot table to analyze the Federalist Papers data.
- - What does the pivot table suggest to you about the authorship of the essays whose author is labelled as "MADISON or HAMILTON"?
+ - What does the pivot table suggest to you about the true author of the "MADISON or HAMILTON" essays?
- - Does the pivot table alone show enough information to prove your conjecture?
+ - Based on analysis 3 and analysis 4,
+   are there some essays that
+   you would like to pay special attention to?